The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 8,000 people.
 That left us with 13 cities.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 12.3% to 1.0%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 12.6% to 1.9%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Nashua took the distinction of being the most Hispanic, while Laconia was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Nashua took the distinction of being the most Hispanic or Latino, while Rochester was the least Hispanic or Latino city.

 Nashua is a city in Hillsborough County, New Hampshire, United States.
 As of the 2010 census, Nashua had a total population of 86,494, making it the second-largest city in the state after Manchester.
 As of 2016 the population had risen to an estimated 87,882.